 - Mark the strip at 3 inch intervals, and accordion fold (also called mountain fold or fan fold) at those 3 inch marks.
 I use a bone folder to get a crisp, precise fold, but you could also use a ruler or just press firmly.
 Attach them together into one long strip, by gluing the back of one folded section onto the end section of the second strip.
 You can make it as short or long as you like.
 Mine had 8 panels.
 (This all sounds much more complicated than it really is!)

-- I decorated mine with rubber stamps, and hand wrote the greeting in italic.
-Then I added the photos.
+- I decorated mine with rubber stamps and calligraphy.
+You can add photos, calligraphy, or just leave it blank for journaling.
 Decorating is the fun part!
 I used pigment ink for the stamping, which is something to consider if it’s going to be displayed.
 (Pigment ink doesn’t fade as quickly as dye ink when exposed to the light.)

-Here’s a photo of the book all folded together into a little square.
+Here’s a photo of the first one I made for my parents’ 50th anniversary, years ago, all folded together into a little square.
 I almost didn’t include the picture, because of how worn and aged it looks now.
 The decorative paper on the covers originally had rose petals embedded into the paper, but they wore off with time.
 (I don’t recommend fragile paper for the covers!)
 But it still makes me happy!

 Have fun, and I hope you try one of these simple books!